RelationNet2: Deep Comparison Columns for Few-Shot Learning

 \keypoint{Score Correlation} We next investigated if relation module predictions are diverse or redundant.
-We analysed the correlation in their predictions by randomly picking 10,000 image pairs from \miniIN{} and computing the Spearman rank-order correlation coefficient \cite{Spearman1904Proof} between each pair of relation module's scores.
+We analyzed the correlation in their predictions by randomly picking 10,000 image pairs from \miniIN{} and computing the Spearman rank-order correlation coefficient \cite{Spearman1904Proof} between each pair of relation module's scores.
 The results in Tab.~\ref{tab:score-corelation}, show that: (1) Many correlations are relatively low (down to 0.34), indicating that they are making diverse, non-redundant predictions; and (2) Adjacent RMs have higher correlation than non-adjacent RMs, indicating that prediction diversity is related to RM position in the feature hierarchy.

 \keypoint{Prediction Success by Module} We know that RM predictions do not necessarily agree.
 But to find out if they are complementary, we made a scatter plot of the per-class accuracy of RM-1 vs RM-4 in Fig.~\ref{fig:accScatter}.
 We can see that many categories lie on the diagonal, indicating that RM-1 and-4 get them right equally often.
 However there are some categories \emph{below} the diagonal, indicating that RM-1 gets them right more often than RM-4.
 Examples include both stereotyped and fine-grained categories such as `hourglass' and `African hunting dog'.
 These below diagonal elements confirm the value of using deeper features in metric learning.